MartinThoma/MartinThoma.github.io/content/2016-03-16-support-me.md

 <div class="info">In case you wanted to read something about me, go to the <a href="https://martin-thoma.com/author/martin-thoma/">about me page</a>.</div>

 Keeping my blog online costs money.
 When you like my blog, you should support me in keeping it online.
+You can either send money directly to me via PayPal, buy me a gift via Amazon, or [become a Medium member](https://martinthoma.medium.com/membership) for which I'll get a referal bonus as long as you are a member.

 ## PayPal